Configuring VCS Settings

 If you want to see the changes in a feature branch only, check the box to exclude changes in the default branch from being displayed in other branches.

-Since TeamCity 2019.1, you can use a Branch Filter to limit the set of branches available for the build configuration.
+You can use a Branch Filter to limit the set of branches available for the build configuration.
 By default, no limits are applied.

 Other VCS-Related Settings